The digital journalism emphasis in communication equips aspiring writers with the skills they need for a successful career in the media industry.

 The faculty includes award-winning journalists and scholars.
 With real-world experience, they challenge students to become critical thinkers in a rapidly changing world.

-Students are encouraged to work on the campus newspaper, The Threefold Advocate and the companion web site, as well as help produce the University’s JBU Now, an Internet video network.
+Students are encouraged to work on the campus newspaper, The Threefold Advocate, and the companion web site, as well as help produce the University’s yearbook, The Nesher.
 These activities allow students to improve their skills and build relationships with classmates and faculty.

 Most importantly, the JBU Digital Journalism program is built on biblical truths.
 Through writing and reporting, journalists have the power to be a light in the darkness.